mjtamlyn/ayb-notes/6-git-database.md

 ### Non-relational

 Question everything about relational data design.
 There's no Big Design Up Front - you optimize the storage based on the usage patterns.
 We're schemaless and we can change the data as we go along.

+### Transactions

+These are basically commits - many changes can happen together.